-If a boat gets stuck in a buoy and the driver tries to escape from the buoy by using his motor, hereby removing the buoy form it s fixed position, he is not allowed to start in the re-run.
+If a boat gets stuck in a buoy and the driver tries to escape from the buoy by using his motor, hereby removing the buoy from its fixed position, he is not allowed to start in the re-run.

-If during a race or trial, someone else besides the competitor or his/her start helper touches the boat outside the race platform area, a disqualification for that heat/trial is the result.
+If during a race or trial, someone else besides the competitor or his/her start helper or rescue boat crew touches the boat outside the race platform area, a disqualification for that heat/trial is the result.